Rs23b disbursed among 2.5m BISP beneficiaries

 After a 25 per cent increase, this time the quarterly installment amount is Rs9,000.
 About Rs81 billion is being distributed among nine million deserving families under 'Benazir Kafaalat'.

 In case of any complaint, the beneficiaries must immediately report to BISP toll-free helpline 0800-26477.
-All messages from Benazir Income Support Programme are sent from 8171 only.
+All messages from BISP are sent from 8171 only.

+ISLAMABAD: Punjab Minister for Primary Health and Population Welfare Dr. Jamal Nasir has informed that Chief Minister,...

+Khush Mazaj Dost is a poetry collection written by Faiza Batool containing verses celebrating friendship and...